mathphysmx/teaching-ml/assigments/homework_assigment_00.md

    * Install [Anaconda Python](https://www.anaconda.com/distribution/) 3.x.

 # Homework assigment 0-B
+For all of the following excercises, use only paper and pen(cil) .

 1. Sofware for this course [installation estimated time: 1-3 hrs]
    2. Create a [GitHub account](https://github.com/join).